-I came from Appalachian New Jersey, but have lived in the Los Angeles area for nearly 20 years now.
+I came from Appalachian New Jersey, but have lived in the Los Angeles area for over 20 years now.
 I've got a Ph.D. in physical chemistry, but opted to be outside doing things for nature both for pay and for play.
 Some of that paying stuff is bird guiding, both as a free-lance guide and as a senior leader for WINGS Birding Tours.

 Want to bail on the family trip to Disneyland and see the real SoCal instead?
 The Los Angeles area has good access to specialties such as Mountain Quail, Le Conte's Thrasher, Lawrence's Goldfinch, and Bell's Sparrow.
 Of course, the city itself is also home to Spotted Doves, Red-crowned Parrots, Red-whiskered Bulbuls, Scaly-breasted Munias, and many other exotics.